 Here are a few helpful tips designed to help you build your network of freelancers, vet them, and manage them once you’ve found your “extended work family.”

-Everyone has their own methods for finding freelancers they love to work with.
-If you’re fortunate enough to work with an agency, you may already have a stable of freelancers that has been built up over the years.
+Everyone has their own methods for finding content writing freelancers they love to work with.
+If you’re fortunate enough to work with an agency, you may already have a stable of freelance writers that has been built up over the years.
 If you’re starting from scratch, there are a couple avenues you can take to help beef up your network of contractors.

-- If your agency has a webpage, add a form where freelancers can contact you and submit samples of their work.
+- If your agency has a webpage, add a form where freelance writers can contact you and submit samples of their work.

-- Check out sites like Odesk.com to search for freelancers with expertise in a specific area.
+- Check out sites like Odesk.com to search for freelance writers with expertise in a specific area.
 For instance, you may find a college pre-med student who can write a dynamite — and accurate — piece for a hospital client.

 When you’re tryin’ to throw your arms around the world and channel your inner Bono, “vetting freelancers” seems like a rather cold, sterile way to describe this process.
 Think of “vetting freelancers” more along the lines of building relationships with co-workers who don’t necessarily work in your office.